Self-Publishing vs. Traditional Publishing: Which is a Better Choice for you?

 The article will try to shed light on both and the pros and cons of self-publishing vs. traditional publishing.
 Before we dive into it, let us look at both these routes of publishing to have clarity.

-Self-publishing a book a book means paying a self- publishing house a certain sum of money to publish your book.
-The money paid usually includes the creation, marketing and distribution of your book.
+Self-publishing a book means paying a self- publishing house a certain sum of money to publish your book.
+The money paid usually includes the creation, marketing, and distribution of your book.

-Thanks to the rest of the Gutenberg Press in the 15th century, most authors fund for the publishing go their own books.
+Thanks to the invention of the Gutenberg Press in the 15th century, most authors fund publishing their own books.
 Still, it was not until the existence of eBooks and Amazon, the domination of indie authors became possible.

 Self-Publishing gives the author 100% control.
 You are the boss when you choose self-publishing since all the decisions regarding editing, formatting, and book design is your own.